-This chapter introduces students to the foundations of modern trade theory which seeks to answer three questions: (1) What constitutes the basis for trade?
-(2) At what terms of trade are products exchanged in international markets?
+This chapter introduces students to the foundations of modern trade theory, which seeks to answer three questions: (1) What constitutes the basis for trade?
+(2) At what terms of trade are products exchanged in the world market?
 (3) What are the gains from trade in terms of production and consumption?

-The chapter first examines the historical development of modern trade theory by introducing the ideas of the mercantilists, Adam Smith, and David Ricardo.
-Next, the deficiencies of mercantilism and Adam Smith's principle of absolute advantage are noted and attention shifts to David Ricardo's principle of comparative advantage.
+The chapter first examines the historical development of modern trade theory by introducing the ideas of the mercantilists Adam Smith and David Ricardo.
+Next, the deficiencies of mercantilism, including David Hume's price-specie-flow doctrine and Adam Smith's principle of absolute advantage, are noted.

-The principle of absolute advantage is explained.
 The discussion continues with an explanation of the principle of comparative advantage in terms of a production possibilities table and also in terms of money.
 Trading under conditions of constant opportunity cost and increasing opportunity cost are then discussed in detail.
 Attention then shifts to the determination of the equilibrium terms of trade.
 The chapter emphasizes the theory of reciprocal demand and offer curves in the determination of the equilibrium terms of trade.
-The effect of economic growth on the terms of trade is also examined as is empirical data regarding the terms of trade.
+The effect of economic growth on the terms of trade is also examined, as is empirical data regarding the terms of trade.
 This chapter also discusses the role of demand in the trading model.
-The inclusion of demand allows us to determine the autarky point on each nation's production possibilities schedule, the equilibrium value of the international terms of trade, and the equilibrium consumption point of each nation under free trade.
+The inclusion of demand allows us to determine the autarky point on each nation's production possibilities frontier, the equilibrium value of the international terms of trade, and the equilibrium consumption point of each nation under free trade.
+Trading under a hypothetical constant-cost condition helps us to determine the basis for international trade and the direction of that trade as well as the potential gains from that trade for the nations involved and the world at large.
+Another philosopher, John Stuart Mill, asserts that the actual terms of trade are determined by the relative strength of each country's demand for the other country's product (Theory of Reciprocal Demand).

 Although the analysis concludes that international trade can provide economic gains for all trading nations, the chapter discusses the impact of trade on jobs, and recounts the case of Wooster, Ohio, which bore the brunt of globalization.
 The chapter then extends the principle of comparative advantage to more than two products and two countries, and notes the importance of being unimportant.
-A discussion of exit barriers follows.
+A discussion of factor mobility and exit barriers follows.
 Next, the chapter examines the empirical evidence regarding comparative advantage, and discusses comparative advantage and global supply chains.
 Examples of firms for whom outsourcing was successful include the U.S. auto industry, and Apple, Inc. But the experience of Boeing demonstrates the potential for damage when a firm gives up control of its production process.

-The chapter concludes with a recounting of the number of firms who have reshored at least of some of their production facilities to the U.S., for reasons ranging from a narrowing wage gap to the proximity of suppliers.
+The chapter concludes with a recounting of the number of firms (e.g. Caterpillar, Ford Motor Company, Google, Apple, and General Electric) who have reshored at least of some of their production facilities to the U.S., for reasons ranging from a narrowing wage gap to the proximity of suppliers.